top of page

 When American inventor Dean Kamen founded FIRST® in 1992, he set out to build a culture where scientists and engineers are just as respected and celebrated as professional athletes are.
 He also wanted to inspire generations of young people to be science and technology leaders and innovators.

-At the end of the 2022 competition season, our mentors told us about other FIRST® teams that were making a difference in their local communities.
-We were told about one team that made a motorized wheelchair for a small child whose family couldn’t afford one.
-And another team, that wanted to help refugees living in makeshift tent communities on the U.S. southern border, by engineering small, portable solar panels so that those families would have electricity for lights and to charge their cell phones.
-We even learned about a group of FIRST® teams from nearby Columbus, Ohio who banded together at the height of the pandemic to produce PPE (personal protective equipment) for local first responders and area healthcare professionals.
+At the end of the 2022 competition season, our mentors told us about other FIRST® teams making a difference in their local communities.
+We were told about one team that made a motorized wheelchair for a small child whose family couldn't afford one.
+We also learned about another team that wanted to help refugees from Central and South America living in makeshift tent communities on the U.S. southern border by engineering small, portable solar panels so that those families would have electricity for lights and to charge their cell phones.
+We even heard about three FIRST® teams from nearby Columbus, Ohio, who banded together at the height of the pandemic to produce PPE (personal protective equipment) for local first responders and area healthcare professionals.
 It was amazing to hear about what kids like us could do when given a chance.

-Then our mentors asked us “What were we going to do?”
-They challenged us to think BIG, to put the service of others before ourselves, and to use the skills that we learned building robots for competition to leave a lasting impact on the world.
+Then, our mentors asked us, "What were we going to do?"
+They challenged us to think BIG, put the service of others before ourselves, and use the skills we learned building robots for competition to leave a lasting impact on the world.

-After learning about children, both at home and abroad, who were born missing fingers and hands, or who had lost them due to illness, accidents, or regional conflicts, the students from our four teams decided to work collaboratively to manufacture and assemble 3D-printed prosthetic hands for children.
+After learning about children, both at home and abroad, who were born missing fingers and hands or lost them due to illness, accidents, or regional conflicts, the students from our four original teams decided to collaborate on manufacturing and assembling 3D-printed prosthetic hands for children.

 This 3D-printed prosthetic hand was custom-made to fit a small child - Image credit, e-NABLE

-Working closely with IMAHelps.org, a US-based, volunteer organization that runs humanitarian medical missions to impoverished communities in Asia, the Caribbean, and in Central and South America, and with the financial backing of the Great Lakes Science Center and our many sponsors, we have joined others from the maker community to design and create low-cost, upper limb prosthetic devices that we give away, free of charge, to deserving families.
-We call this humanitarian project "Hands Across Borders."
+Working closely with Med Access International (formerly IMAHelps.org), a US-based volunteer organization that runs humanitarian medical missions to impoverished communities throughout the Caribbean, as well as Central and South America, and with the financial backing of the Great Lakes Science Center and our other sponsors, we have joined others from the maker community to design and create low-cost, upper limb prosthetic devices that we give away, free of charge, to deserving families.
+We call this global community service project "Hands Across Borders."

 There are two (2) types of upper limb prosthetic devices that our teams have learned to create.
 They are…

-Once we receive the required measurements, photos, and videos from the recipient, it takes approximately 2-3 weeks to manufacture, assemble, test, and ship the 3D-printed prosthetic device to those in need.
+Once we receive the required measurements, photos, and videos from the recipient, it typically takes 2-3 weeks to manufacture, assemble, test, and ship the 3D-printed prosthetic device to those in need.
+Working under a Memorandum of Understanding (MOU) with Med Access International, we have been manufacturing and assembling upper limb prosthetic devices for children in each community where they provide humanitarian medical assistance.

-If you, or a child you know, needs a 3D-printed upper limb prosthetic device, please contact Mr. Bradshaw, our Senior Mentor for this project, at bradshawj@glsc.org
+If you, or a child you know, needs a 3D-printed upper limb prosthetic device, please get in touch with Mr. Bradshaw, our Senior Mentor for this project, at bradshawj@glsc.org

 Back